Many tech giants have integrated the DevOps approach into their software development teams. Let’s discuss the role of the DevOps Engineer.

 Instead of competing against public cloud giants, some providers focus on offering private cloud services for enterprises and companies representing industries that cannot deal with the public clouds.
 For instance, IBM acquired Red Hat, a company that provides open-source software products to enterprises, including operating system platforms, middleware and virtualisation products based on OpenStack technology.

 Equally, Dell Technologies, Cisco Systems, and Hewlett Packard Enterprise (HPE) offer flexibility in choosing the cloud computing model, supporting multi-cloud software deployment strategies that are desirable for most enterprises.
-Most enterprises’ workloads, however, are unable to move to the cloud and foist particular cloud service providers on their customers without any other options.

 What is a private cloud?